Last Updated on March 6, 2023 by Matt

 Electric scooter laws in the US

-Electric scooter laws and regulations in the US will mostly depend on the state.
-While generally electric scooters are road legal, states differ on where they allow scooters to be used, their speed limits, the age requirements, and whether they require a license, registration, insurance, and wearing a helmet.
+Electric scooter laws and regulations in the US vary by state.
+They cover where scooters can be used, speed limits, age restrictions, and requirements for licenses, registration, insurance, and helmets.

 State | Allowed on | Not allowed on | Speed limit | Registration | License? | Insurance | Helmet | Min. age |